 So here’s a quick guide to removing the fisheye look from GoPro photos using Lightroom.
 You can do one photo at once or thousands in seconds.
-And because it’s consistently applied across all the photos–some of the other methods aren’t–it also works well when prepping timelapse photos for compiling to video.
+And because it’s consistently applied across all the photos—some of the other methods aren’t—it also works well when prepping time-lapse photos for compiling to video.

 Unfortunately Lightroom isn’t free or even cheap (although there is a free trial), but if you’re already using it as part of your photography workflow, it includes a very effective and quick way to remove the GoPro’s fisheye distortion.
+One other useful reason to use Lightroom for this is that it is one of the very few apps that can work directly with GoPro RAW image files.

 It’s worth emphasizing that this only works for still images, not videos.
 I have a separate guide for removing the fisheye effect from GoPro videos.